rhodyprog4ds/BrownFall20/assignments/05-construct.md

 Your goal is to build and prepare two ready to analyze datasets.
 You will submit a notebook that describes how you built and prepared each dataset.
 - Each finished dataset must be produced from two or more tables.
 - At least one must come from an sqlite database, either by merging results from multiple queries or multiple tables.
-- You should use at least three different merges and one concatenate
+- You should use at least two different merges and one concatenate

 Your completed datasets should have:
 - column names that are well formatted (only lowercase letters, numbers and `_`)